-Data collection methods & tools: 6 78

-The data was collected by self-administered questionnaire which included the following: 79
+Data collection methods & tools: The data was collected by self-administered questionnaire which included the followina:

-1. Personal data. (age, sex, school, parents job and educational level).
-2. Prevalence of child labor.
-3. Reasons of child labor.
-4. Education level of the parents.
+- Personal data. (age, sex, school, parents job and educational level).

+- 2. Prevalence of child labor.

+- 3. Reasons of child labor.

+- 4. Education level of the parents.

-The consequences of child labor on child health
+- The consequences of child labor on child health

-The pre-testing of the questionnaire of the study was conducted on 20 students of October primary school at 83 10/5/2016.
+The pre-testing of the questionnaire of the study was conducted on 20 students of October primary school at 10/5/2016.
 The sample of students used in this pre-test was not included in the study.
-The questionnaire was 84 pre-tested to determine the age of students, question sequence, and the identification of difficult words.
-The 85 questionnaire was initially constructed in the English language, which was later translated into Arabic language.
-86 During the pre-test a few difficult words in some questions were found and these words were changed into simple 87 local words.
+The questionnaire was pre-tested to determine the age of students, question sequence, and the identification of difficult words.
+The questionnaire was initially constructed in the English language, which was later translated into Arabic language.
+During the pre-test a few difficult words in some questions were found and these words were changed into simple local words.
 Also extra necessary questions were added.
-These problems were discussed with the members of the 88 research team and the questionnaire was modified accordingly.
-89
+These problems were discussed with the members of the research team and the questionnaire was modified accordingly.

-Statistics: Data collected was organized and analyzed using descriptive statistics methods (frequency, 90 percentages, range, mean and standard deviation), 91
+Statistics: Data collected was organized and analyzed using descriptive statistics methods (frequency, percentages, range, mean and standard deviation), computer programs applied are word and excel for the construction of tables.